 PICK is awesome because: It encourages members to recognize their vested interest in the community and become well informed on local issues.

-I maximize my PICK membership by: Taking a leadership role as the chair of the Board Development Training Program (BDTP) and involvement in the Social/Membership Committee.
+I maximize my PICK membership by: Taking on leadership roles and through involvement in the Social Committee.

 The issues in Riverside that I care about most are: Equitable education for all youth and creating a safer community.